How to setup BCO via Docker

 --restart=always \

-# Create BCO Device Manager Openhab Docker
+Deploy the BCO Device Manager openHAB Docker

 sudo docker run \